 Have a firearm safety certification and pass a firearms proficiency test (3 of 5 shots in a 4 inch circle at 100 yards)

 - Failure to successfully pass or agree to any of the listed requirements will eliminate an individual from further participation as a volunteer.

 - Additional skilled volunteer FAQs can be found on this website.

 How much meat will I be able to keep?
 Will I be able to keep the head or hide?

 Grand Canyon National Park will transfer bison carcasses to Arizona Game and Fish Department at the end of each volunteer/ operation period.
 Arizona Game and Fish Department may distribute what they choose to skilled volunteers on the last day of their service.
 Skilled volunteers may share with Support Volunteers.
 Carcass distribution will not exceed one bison per volunteer team.
 Any parts not utilized by volunteers will be transferred to the Tribal governments of Grand Canyon’s 11 Traditionally Associated Tribes.

 As this is not a hunt, the only cost to selected volunteers is the $65 fee associated with requesting a background check from Arizona Department of Public Safety.

 What kind of time commitment will be required of volunteers?

 There will be 4 lethal removal operations during the pilot year 2021.
 Each period will last 5 days.
 Volunteers will be expected to attend training on the first day and will be expected to participate in a full week of work.
-Operational Periods are as follows: Sept 20-24, Sept 27-Oct1, Oct 18-22, Oct 25-29.
-Volunteers will not be able to select which operational period they are interested in participating in.
+Operational Periods are as follows: Sept.
+20-24, Sept.
+27-Oct.
+1, Oct.
+18-22, and Oct.
+25-29.
+Volunteers will not be able to select in which operational period they will participate.